magento/devdocs/src/cloud/project/project-upgrade.md

 ## Upgrade from older versions of the application

-Review the [{{site.data.var.ece}} service versions][System requirements] information for the latest software version requirements.
+Review the [service versions][System requirements] information for the latest software version requirements.
 Your upgrade tasks may include the following:

 -  Update PHP, Elasticsearch, and other services for compatibility with new {{site.data.var.ee}} versions.
 See [Change service version].
 -  Convert an older configuration management file.